-In the twelve months to 30 June 2020, SPFII made five new investments - Q-CTRL, HealthMatch, Neuron, Doctor Anywhere and Zeller - and co-led a secondary investment round in FinAccel.
-These businesses are employing technology to meet the requirements of new markets with more efficient and less costly operating models - they provide innovative solutions that have a global market.
-Their products, partnerships, and industry relationships offer significant opportunities and will contribute to building long-term defensibility for these businesses.
+All of the underlying businesses are employing technology to meet the requirements of new markets with more efficient and less costly operating models - they provide innovative solutions that have a global market.
+In addition to its existing portfolio of investee companies, the Fund's new investments offer exposure to wealth management, internet security, artificial intelligence, cultivated meat, employee engagement and culture (important in the current environment) and infrastructure management.
+Their products, partnerships, and industry relationships offer significant opportunities and contribute to building long-term defensibility for these businesses.